fbpx

 Facilities

-Take a Guided Walk: Local heritage groups occasionally offer guided walks, providing insights into the site’s history, archaeology, and legends.
+• Guided Walks: Occasionally, local heritage groups offer guided walks, providing insight into the site’s history and local legends.

-Photography: The panoramic views of Bodmin Moor make The Hurlers an ideal subject for photographers, especially during the golden hours of sunrise and sunset.
+• Photography: The dramatic backdrop of Bodmin Moor makes The Hurlers an ideal location for photography, especially during sunrise or sunset.

-Explore Bodmin Moor: Combine your visit with a walk on Bodmin Moor.
-The moorland is dotted with ancient monuments, including the impressive Cheesewring and the mysterious Trethevy Quoit.
+• Explore Bodmin Moor: Combine your visit with a walk on Bodmin Moor, where you can explore other ancient monuments like the Cheesewring and Trethevy Quoit.

-Stay Safe: Keep an eye on children and pets, as the moorland can be uneven and, in places, hazardous.
+• Stay Safe: Be mindful of children and pets, as the moor can be uneven and, at times, hazardous.

 Nearby Attractions

-Carnglaze Caverns: A short drive from The Hurlers, explore this fascinating former slate mine with its underground lake.
+• Carnglaze Caverns: A short drive from The Hurlers, explore this former slate mine with an underground lake.

-Minions Heritage Centre: Learn more about the local area’s rich mining history and the moorland’s archaeological sites.
+• Minions Heritage Centre: Discover more about the area’s mining history and archaeological sites at this informative center.

 Conclusion

-The Hurlers offer a unique opportunity to connect with Cornwall’s ancient past, set against the stunning natural beauty of Bodmin Moor.
+A visit to The Hurlers offers a unique opportunity to step back into Cornwall’s ancient history while enjoying the natural beauty of Bodmin Moor.

-Whether you’re drawn by the mystery of the stone circles, the allure of the moorland landscape, or the tales of legend woven into the fabric of this place, a visit to The Hurlers promises an unforgettable experience.
+Whether drawn by the mystery of the stone circles or the allure of the moorland landscape, The Hurlers offers an unforgettable experience where myth, history, and nature converge.